qd-qd/sdk-tutorials/onboarding/chapter-3/1-section-1.md

 To facilitate data transfer, protocols like TCP split data into small packets and transmit each one individually.
 These bits of data are converted into an analog signal on the hardware level.
 On the receiving end, the signals are reconstructed and the software protocol re-assembles the original piece of data.
 If a packet is missing, the receiving computer can ask for a **re-transmission** of the missing bundle of data.

-## Points of failure in networks
+### Points of failure in networks

 The function of a network is largely defined by its **degree of centralization**.
 Generally, networks can be centralized, decentralized, or distributed.
 You will see the term _decentralized_ come up a lot in blockchain literature.

 What exactly constitutes a distributed vs decentralized system is a hotly debated subject.
 Various network typologies have been proposed.
 Some view resource and power control as important aspects to differentiate networks.
 Differentiating distributed and decentralized networks by the location and control of resources includes a linear spectrum notion of centralization in networks.

-For the purpose of this discussion, take the main difference between the different types of networks to be the number of **points of failure**.
+For the purpose of this discussion, take the main difference between the different types of network to be the number of **points of failure**.

-A **point of failure** can be understood as _a node or a part of a network whose failure leads to the shutdown or dysfunction of the entire network, or the system no longer being able to perform its intended operations_.
+A **point of failure** can be understood as _a node or a part of a network whose failure leads to the shutdown or dysfunction of the entire network, or to the system no longer being able to perform its intended operations_.
 Centralized networks have **one** point of failure, which means they can be compromised by activity at that single point.
 Decentralized networks can tolerate multiple simultaneous failures before suffering the same extent of compromise.

 <ExpansionPanel title="Fault tolerance">